 On the other hand, we have customers who look forward to obtaining highly reliable, flexible, and quality services at competitive prices.
 To realize the wishes of both parties, we have adopted a partnership methodology to serve joint and common interests and benefits.

-As regards shareholders, actions have been taken to identify the local and regional partnership opportunities in electric energy generation and transmission projects necessary to meet the increasing demand for electric services during the upcoming two decades and reduction in the volume of capital investments in addition to the increase of profit margins in order to achieve the expectations of both parties.
+As regards shareholders, actions have been taken to identify the local and regional partnership opportunities in electric energy generation and transmission projects necessary to meet the increasing demand for electricity services during the upcoming two decades and reduction in the volume of capital investments in addition to the increase of profit margins in order to achieve the expectations of both parties.

 As for customers, efforts are well underway to assure the operational reliability of the electric system in line with our commitment to our current and future obligations.
 In addition, the necessary methods and techniques have been worked out so that we can come closer to our customers to become aware of their experiences, requirements, and expectations about our services and power production.
 These efforts are made in recognition of our customers as partners via our constant communication and interaction in anticipation of a long-term relationship with them.